Have you got blacksmith forge experience questions?

 Can we re-arrange if it’s rainy?

-The dates and times for the experience days are requested by the booker and are therefore fairly flexible.
+The dates and times for the blacksmith forge experience questions are requested by the booker and are therefore fairly flexible.
 If it becomes apparent that you will need to re-schedule that wouldn’t be a problem (preferable if I could be told as soon as you know/ realise).
 I will keep in contact with you in the days leading up to your experience day.

 Is it like Forged in Fire?